-2.16 Earnings (loss) per share
+2.15 Earnings (loss) per share

 Basic earnings (loss) per common share are calculated by dividing the net income (loss) attributable to common shareholders by the weighted average number of common shares outstanding during the year.
 Diluted earnings (loss) per share are calculated taking into account the dilution that could result if stock options for the issuance of common shares were exercised or converted into common shares at the later of the beginning of the fiscal year or the date of issue.
-The stock options and warrants were not included in the calculation of diluted loss per share because the Corporation sustained losses and including stock options and warrants would have been antidilutive.
+Stock options have only been included in the calculation of diluted weighted average number of common shares outstanding when the average market price of ordinary shares during the period exceeds the exercise price of the stock options.
+As at March 31, 2024, 5,829,500 [8,620,000 as at March 31, 2023] stock options were not included in the calculation of diluted earnings (loss) per share because the effects would have been antidilutive.

-2.17 Financial instruments
+2.16 Financial instruments

-2.17.1 Classification, measurement and recognition
+2.16.1 Classification, measurement and recognition